pulumi/docs/pulumi-hugo/themes/default/content/templates/static-website/aws/index.md

 {{% /choosable %}}

 Follow the prompts to complete the new-project wizard.
-When it's done, you'll have a complete Pulumi project that's ready to deploy and configured with the most common settings.
+When it's done, you'll have a finished project that's ready to deploy and configured with the most common settings.
 Feel free to inspect the code in {{< langfile >}} for a closer look.

 ## Deploying the project